Inspirational Quotations #313

 Beauty is truth’s smile when she beholds her own face in a perfect mirror.

-If you have nothing else to do, look about you and see if there isn’t something close at hand that you can improve!
-It may make you wealthy, though it is more likely that it will make you happy.
+If you have nothing else to do, look at yourself and see if there isn’t something close at hand that you can improve.
+It may make you wealthy, although it is more likely it will make you happy.

 Inspirational Quotations #311